Power of attorney is the legal authority to make decisions for someone else. It’s also the name of the document that grants this power.

-To allow somebody else to act legally on your behalf for medical, business, legal, or other issues, you can use a power of attorney.
+Use a power of attorney form to allow somebody else to act legally on your behalf for medical, business, legal, real estate, or tax issues.

 To ensure that your agent may act on your behalf only in decisions and transactions associated with your property, you should set up a limited power of attorney known as a real estate power of attorney.